SAP-samples/ui5con-2026-fiori-building-blocks/README.md

 Across the exercises you will:
 - Set up your development space in SAP Business Application Studio (Exercise 0).
-- Generate a Fiori elements Custom Page app bound to the CAP Travel service and enrich it with annotations and SAPUI5 integration cards (Exercise 1).
+- Generate a SAP Fiori elements Custom Page app bound to the CAP Travel service and enrich it with annotations and SAPUI5 integration cards (Exercise 1).
 - Add and structure an Object Page with grouped form sections and a related Bookings table (Exercise 2).

 If you have extra time, you can try the following bonus exercise
-- Apply the flexible programming model: custom geo map section, FilterBar + Table in an extension, and a controller extension injecting business validation (Exercise 3).
+- Use a custom geo map section, FilterBar + Table in an extension, and a controller extension injecting business validation (Exercise 3).

 Key learning outcomes:
 - How metadata drives UI generation and reduces boilerplate.
-- How to extend with freestyle XML fragments while retaining Fiori elements consistency.
+- How to extend with freestyle XML fragments while retaining SAP Fiori elements consistency.

 Topics covered in the bonus exercise:
 - Reuse of building blocks (Table, FilterBar) in both template and custom contexts.